7 Benefits of Organic Farming on the Environment

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 When you go to the produce section at a store, you see signs for organic products.
 They tend to be more expensive than non-organic, but they look similar.
-Why is there a difference?
+What are the benefits of organic farming on the environment and why is there a difference?

 A majority of produce at supermarkets is likely non-organic — which means getting the product from the farm to the market isn’t as regulated as organic fruits and vegetables.
 While each practice results in fresh items, organic products tend to be safer for the environment.